-Bigfork has three fully-certified drinking water operators.
+Bigfork has five fully-certified drinking water operators.
 Operator certification requires ongoing training to assure stringent water quality standards are maintained.
-The District Manager is Julie Spencer who has been with the district for 18 years and been a certified water operator for 17 years.
-In Operations Sergio Lopez and Dane Sullivan have been with the district for 2 years and have been certified water operators for 1 year.
-We also have two operators-in-training that will be fully certified in 2018.
+The District Manager is Julie Spencer who has been with the district for 19 years and has been a certified water operator for 18 years.
+In Operations Sergio Lopez, Dane Sullivan, John Inabnit and Bob Hand have been with the district for 3 years and have been certified water operators for 2 years.